-Perfect pita pockets served fresh out of the oven, using a combination of white and wholewheat flour to create just the right chewy texture.
+Perfect homemade pita pockets served fresh out of the oven, using a combination of white and wholewheat flour to create just the right chewy texture.
 Use them in a Greek sandwich, or tear them up for dipping.

 When putting together recipes for falafels and tahini sauce, we realized that using store-bought pita as an accompaniment would be a bit of a cheat.
 Certainly when the process for making it at home is as easy as David Tanis makes it in this New York Times recipe, it’s almost more effort to actually go to the store.
 Pita is leavened, so it does need a rising stage, but it’s nowhere near as time-consuming as for more substantial breads.
-In fact, the whole process can be completed in less than two hours.
+In fact, the whole process of making homemade pita can be completed in less than two hours.
 And it’s a lot of fun!

-This pita bread recipe uses a combination of all-purpose white and wholewheat flour.
+This homemade pita bread recipe uses a combination of all-purpose white and wholewheat flour.
 The original recipe recommends that you use freshly-milled wheat flour, and of course fresh and local is always desirable, but don’t stress too much if you can’t find it: buy a small amount at a time and keep it in the freezer to extend its shelf life.

 The first step in the process is to bloom the yeast.
 Yeast, like flour, is best purchased in small quantities and used as soon as possible.
 When you combine it with warm water, a little of the flour, and some sugar, it should show activity within a few minutes.
 Provided your kitchen is warm (around 72F), you should see bubbling in quarter of an hour: if nothing is apparent after 20 minutes, discard the mixture and use a different batch of yeast.
 If your kitchen is on the cold side (ours always is), you can set the bowl on top of an oven pre-warmed to 170F (or the lowest setting on your oven) and then turned off.